cirosantilli/linux-cheat/network/README.md

     192.168.0.1 through 192.168.255.254
     subnet mask 255.255.255.0

+###LAN IP

 ###Internal IP

+###WAN IP

 ###External IP

-If you use a router, all computers behind the router have a single external IP seen you have an external IP seen on the web (WAN) and an internal IP seen on the private local network (LAN).
+If you use a router, your entire network has a single IP seen from the outside (WAN), and an internal IP for each interface seen on the private local network (LAN).

 Get external IP: